Date

 The tools and materials for this job require respect.
 Always wear heavy-duty gloves and safety glasses, especially when cutting or moving panels.
 The edges of sheet metal are extremely sharp and can cause deep cuts if you’re not careful.
 Make sure your tools are in good working order.
 For example, using sharp metal snips will give you cleaner cuts and reduce the chance of the tool slipping.
 A dull blade requires more force, which can lead to accidents.
 Taking a moment to handle each tool and panel with care will save you a lot of trouble in the long run.

-How to Care for Your New Metal Roof
+Keeping Your New Metal Roof in Top Shape

 Congratulations on your new metal roof!
 One of the best things about metal is that it’s incredibly low-maintenance.
 But low-maintenance doesn’t mean no maintenance.
 With a little bit of care, you can make sure your roof looks great and protects your home for decades.
 Think of it as protecting your investment.
 A simple, consistent routine will help you catch small issues before they become big problems and keep your roof in top condition year after year.
 Here are a few key things to keep in mind.